 In every case, you will find someone friendly, approachable and ready to help answer your question, solve your problem or point to you to the person or service that can.

-Dave Gray is the college chaplain and is available to help all members of the community.
+Rev Nigel Craig is the college chaplain and is available to help all members of the community.

 Union College seeks to respond positively to the views of students with regard to issues that will improve our students’ experience of studying and learning.
 Here are some ways in which we have responded to issues raised by our students in the past: click here